 Culture of Lakshadweep

-The culture of lakshadweep island is as vibrant as its beaches.
+The culture of Lakshadweep is as vibrant as its beaches.
 The most popular folk dance forms performed on special occasions and festivals are Kolkali, Parichakali, and Lava.
-Another traditional dance form is Oppana, in which a lead singer sings a song and is accompanied by a group of women, this is performed in marriages.
-Major events and festivals celebrated with great zest in Lakshadweep are Republic Day, Independence Day, Muharram, Eid Ul Fitr, Milad-ul-Nabi, and Bakrid.
+Another traditional dance form is Oppana, where a lead singer performs a song, accompanied by a group of women, and this is commonly seen during marriages.
+Major events and festivals celebrated with great zest on Lakshadweep Island include Republic Day, Independence Day, Muharram, Eid Ul Fitr, Milad-ul-Nabi, and Bakrid.

 Art and Handicraft of Lakshadweep